 To enter the restaurant, a complete security check is performed on you 72 hours in advance (no last-minute bookings here!), there is airport-style security on arrival and items such as mobile phones and cigarettes must be left in lockers outside of the main dining area.
 Plus no alcohol is served alongside the food.

 But don’t let these things put you off visiting.
 Not only is The Clink one of the most unique dining experiences London has to offer, but all of the meals are delicious and high-quality, with the restaurant consistently placed in the Top 10 in London on TripAdvisor.

 Describing itself as the capital’s ‘culinary portal to world cuisine’, Archipelago in Fitzrovia is one of the most interesting and unusual restaurants in London for those who aren’t afraid to try new foods.

-Plus, it’s not just the food which makes Archipelago one of the most unique places to eat in London.
-Their extravagant yet cosy interior will transport you far away from the UK, with giant peacock feathers, dwarf palm trees and exotic artefacts such as golden buddhas and colourful tapestries adorning each table.
+Plus, it’s not just the food that makes Archipelago one of the most unique places to eat in London.
+Their extravagant yet cosy interior will transport you far away from the UK, with giant peacock feathers, dwarf palm trees and exotic artifacts such as golden buddhas and colourful tapestries adorning each table.